Plastic gets a new life from these brands making super chic recycled plastic sunglasses!

 Some companies are trying to do something with plastic waste.
 For example, myriad swimwear brands brand themselves as ‘sustainable’ since they’re transforming beach plastic into swimwear.
 But this doesn’t address the issue of microfiber pollution: every time you swim or wash your suit, tiny microplastic particles are shed, and enter the waterways.
 They’re eaten by fish, which we then eat, and are too small to be filtered out of our drinking water.

 A better idea for using ocean plastic is to create permanent items that don’t need much washing, like furniture – or sunglasses.

-Here, I’ve found five brands making recycled plastic sunglasses from the very stuff we need to get out of our oceans, fast!
+Here, I’ve found a few brands making recycled plastic sunglasses from the very stuff we need to get out of our oceans, fast!

 Every year, a whopping 640,000 tonnes of fishing nets are lost or discarded in the ocean.
 And Cornish entrepreneur Harry Dennis decided to do something about it it: he created a social-enterprise in Cornwall that removes abandoned fishing nets from beaches and marine environments, by recycling the material into sunglass and eyewear frames.

 This British brand making recycled plastic sunglasses is inspirational in the way it intercepts and repurposes plastic into eyewear that is literally a wearable symbol for change.

 Its name, ‘Waterhaul,’ originates from Newfoundland cod fisheries: it is a term used to describe the act of hauling in a seine or trawl net that is absent of any catch.
 Retrieving empty nets from the ocean is precisely what the company aims to achieve, modelling its system around a circular economy by buying back your old or damaged frames and recycle these into new sunglasses.